-A team member came to me and said essentially: “I’m so sorry!
+A team member came to me: “I’m so sorry!
 This client entered this information wrong, so it didn’t work correctly in our system.
 Stupid me tried to fix it, but I didn’t realize that undoing it would undo some other parts of their entry that needed to stay.
 That’s just me being stupid, not thinking.
 Can I just re-submit all the correct parts?”

 I had to scratch my head.
 Sure, there had been a mistake made, but it was entirely on the client’s part, and the way my team member was fixing it was exactly right.
 There was no mistake on her part, nothing she did wrong.
 She was not being stupid.
 In fact, if anything, she was being resourceful, taking ownership of the situation, and doing a good job problem-solving.
 But every day, she seemed to be more sure that she was just terrible at her job.
 I needed to help her change her mind about herself.

 There’s an overarching reason this matters: My team member is a real person deep down, who shouldn’t be hurting inside unnecessarily, and I get to be a part of that journey with her.

 “[Managers must realize] the almost sacredness of their responsibility for the lives of so many people.
 [Managers’ fundamental task is] providing the enabling conditions for people to lead the most enriching lives they can.” – Bill O’Brien, Former President of Hanover Insurance